Coastal and Marine Science

 What the course involves

-In your first year you will complete an environmental science foundation year that provides an appropriate basis for studying the physical, chemical and biological conditions of various environments and their effects on organisms.
-This foundation year acts as a pathway to the major in coastal and marine science in your second year.
+In your first year you will complete a foundation year that provides an appropriate basis for studying the physical, chemical and biological conditions of various environments and their effects on organisms.

 In this major, you will study the complexity of coastal and marine environments, why they are vital to our existence, and how they may be protected.